Nice The seaside of'Azur Airport (NCE) serves as the closest major international airport to Monaco, situated about 30 kilometers (19 miles) west.

 Roads in Monaco and the surrounding French Riviera appear well-maintained.
 Driving standards align with European norms.

-Be aware of numerous scooters, motorcycles, and people on foot, especially in urban areas.
-Roads can be narrow and winding in older sections.
+Be aware of numerous scooters, motorcycles, and individuals on foot, especially in urban areas.
+Roads might be tight and winding in older sections.

 Monaco features a large, deep-water cruise ship port at Port Hercule.
 Numerous cruise ships frequently call here, allowing passengers to explore for a day.